nerisina/snake/README.md

 --

 # Next steps

-- Add functionality to the spacebar.

-    - The user will be able to start the game onces the spacebar is pressed.
-I will add to the switch an other case to detect the keycode number 8 (spacebar) named start.
-    - When the spacebar is pressed the game starts the snake starts to move and food appends.

-- To make the snake move:
+- Snake move:
-    - Created an empty array
-    - Add to the array elements with (x,y) values.
-    - The tail (index[0]) will be the new head (index[last])
+    - To make the snake move: The queues data structure is the best solution.
+The tail (index[0]) will be removed and added to the end which is the head (index[last])
+	- snake = [0,1,2,3]
+    - snake = [1,2,3,0]
+    - snake = [2,3,0,1]
+    - snake = [3,0,1,2]

-- The function food() before show anything have to make sure that the body of the snake is not in the same place than the random food is that the case: If the random (x,y) is the same as the body this will generate another random number (x,y).
+- If the random coordinates (x,y) of food is the same as the body this will generate another random number for (x,y).

-- When the snake eat a new head will added to the body and the length will increased ex: snake = [0,1,2,3], snake = [0,1,2,3,4]
+- When the snake eats, the new head will be added to the body ex:

-- The game over is when the snake have a collision in the wall which the (x,y) shouldn’t be the same as the array length.
-If the snake array head position (x,y) is not less that the canvas.height and canvas.witdth.
+    - snake = [0,1,2,3]
+    - snake = [0,1,2,3,4]

+- The score counting will starts after she eats her first food.

+- Game over: If two elements in the array have the same coordinates (x,y) or if the head of the snake touch the walls.
+The game restarts.